-A student may appeal a determination of being ineligible for financial aid by sending an appeal to the university program dean.
-The appeal should set forth in detail a concise statement detailing what extenuating circumstances occurred that caused the student to have the inability to meet SAP and what has changed so that the student may now meet SAP.

-The appeal will then be given to the chief academic officer who will review the student's file and evaluate the student's written comments.
-The financial aid director may also request information from the ARC and/or may question the student or request additional information.
+A student may appeal a determination of ineligibility for financial aid by sending an appeal to the director of financial aid.
+The appeal should set forth in detail a concise statement detailing what extenuating circumstances caused the student to be unable to meet SAP and what has changed so that the student may now meet SAP.
+The appeal will then be given to the chief academic officer (CAO) who will review the student's file and evaluate the student's written comments.